rails/rails/guides/source/testing.md

 Model tests are used to test the various models of your application.

-For creating Rails model tests, we use the 'test/model' directory for your application.
-Rails provides a generator to create an model test skeleton for you.
+Rails model tests are stored under the `test/models` directory.
+Rails provides a generator to create a model test skeleton for you.

 ```bash
 $ bin/rails generate test_unit:model article title:string body:text